 The DI program strikes a balance between rigorous supervised practice training and evidence-based didactic learning opportunities.
 Service learning and community outreach experiences are facilitated and encouraged.
 The internship includes 1,235 hours of supervised practice in rotations sites in Portland, Bend or Medford, Oregon and the surrounding area.
 The supervised practice component of the program consists of approximately 32 hours of supervised practice experiences (Tuesday through Friday) and four to seven hours of didactic instruction on Mondays.
 The program provides a concentration area in Community Outreach.Application Information

-The Dietetic Internship Program prepares graduates to deliver evidence-based nutrition care and dietetics services to improve the health of Oregonians and individuals living throughout the United States.
-We foster the pursuit of excellence in dietetic interns through the provision of a wide array of experiences in professional leadership and practice to be carried forward into their respective career paths.
+The Dietetic Internship program prepares graduates to deliver evidence-based nutrition care and dietetics services to improve the health of Oregonians and individuals living throughout the United States.
+We foster the pursuit of excellence in students through the provision of a wide array of experiences in professional leadership and practice to be carried forward into their careers as Registered Dietitian Nutritionists.

-- Over a five-year period, 75% of interns enrolled in the combined MS/DI program will complete the program within 36 months, which is 150% of the program duration.
+- Over a five-year period, 75% of students enrolled in the combined MS/DI program will complete the program within 36 months, which is 150% of the program duration.

-- 90% of graduates will pass the national RD examination on initial attempt.
+- 90% of graduates will pass the national Registration Examination for Dietitians on initial attempt.

-- 80% of graduates will obtain employment in the field of dietetics within one year of graduation.
+- 80% of graduates will obtain employment in the field of nutrition and dietetics within one year of graduation.

-- 50% of employers will rate our graduates as either superior or above average in comparison to employees of similar age, education, experience and responsibility.
+- 75% of employers will rate our graduates as either superior or above average in comparison to employees of similar age, education, experience, and responsibility.

-- 50% of graduates will report on follow-up surveys that they have become a preceptor for one or more dietetic internship programs within five years of graduation.
+- 50% of graduates will report that they have become a preceptor for one or more dietetic internship program within five years of graduation.